mgechev/angularjs-style-guide/README-tr-tr.md

     });
     ```

-  * lowerCamelCase for all other services.
+  * Diğer tüm servisler için lowerCamelCase kullanın.

 * Servis katmanınında tüm işlemleri saklayın.
 * Services representing the domain preferably a `service` instead of a `factory`.
 In this way we can take advantage of the "klassical" inheritance easier: